europace/kex-vorgang-update-api/README.md

 ### Hints

-* The Vorgang has to be aktiv, which means it must not be archived.
+* The Vorgang has to have the status=`AKTIV`, which means it must not be archived.
 * The authenticated user has to be the Bearbeiter of the Vorgang.
 * The `antragstellerId` has torefer to an existing Antragsteller in the Vorgang.
 * The Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) has to be allowed for the authenticated user.